-The good thing about nofollow backlinks is that there is almost no bad ones.
+The good thing about nofollow backlinks is that there are almost no bad ones.

 The best thing about nofollow backlinks is that Google cares & loves them and you can’t mess them up!
 Listed below are some of the benefits with a website that has a lot of nofollow backlinks.

 - Links on sites in your niche.
 When people use your website as a reference for their articles in the same niche they can sometimes use the rel=”nofollow” attribute.
-However even if they dont give you that sweet link juice they will let google know that they used your article for their content.
-Google will eventually rewards you for being a good resource for information in your niche.
+However, even if they don’t give you that sweet link juice they will let google know that they used your article for their content.
+Google will eventually reward you for being a good resource for information in your niche.
 Good information about something equals good rankings!

-So now it’s time to make sure you use nofollow links in the absolute most favorable way.
+So now it’s time to make sure you use nofollow links in the absolute most favourable way.

 Nofollow attribute for external links

-This is usually done for the sake of affiliate marketing or if a article has references it’s common to make the resource links with nofollow attribute.
+This is usually done for the sake of affiliate marketing or if an article has referenced it’s common to make the resource links with nofollow attribute.